- Getting Started

 }

-, which will be used to filter the workers based on their last name.
+We have added a new property named filter to WorkerContainerProperties in WorkerContainer.ts, which will be used to filter the workers based on their last name.
 When used by a normal widget this would be determined by its parent and passed in like any normal property.
 However for this application we need the route param value to be passed as the filter property.
 To achieve this, we can add a mapping function callback which receives an object argument consisting of four properties:

 Previously, the raw Dojo widgets were rendered.
 Now, Outlets (which are also widgets) are rendered instead.
 These outlets ‘wrap’ the original widgets and pass-through parameters to the wrapped widget, as you define them in the Outlet callback function.